microbiome/data/Lee2023/README.md

 ## Code

+Clone / copy this folder.

+unzip the data/ files

 make_TreeSE.R creates TSE object
 - NAs have been replaced with zeroes
 - zero variance rows and cols have been removed

 analysis.R contains scripts to replicate analyses in the original publication (Lee et al., 2023, see below).
 This is to be finalized.